Hugo-Lopez-Pena/Hugo-Lopez-Pena.github.io/README.md

 - **Quantum Chemical Calculations:**
 Performed DFT, TDDFT, and EOM-CCSD computations of ground and excited states, potential energy surfaces, and thermochemical data for neutral and ionic species of organic and organometallic molecules.
 Sampled low-energy conformers using CREST/xtb
 - **Reaction Dynamics:**
-Conducted AIMD simulations of fragmentation pathways of organic molecules and analyzed the corresponding trajectories
+Conducted AIMD simulations of fragmentations in organic molecules and analyzed the corresponding trajectories
 - **Spectroscopy and Instrumentation:**
 Conducted femtosecond time-resolved mass spectrometry on organic compounds; built UHV instrumentation and transient absorption and laser desorption experimental setups.
 Used MATLAB for data analysis